Orange Cake

 • Cool completely.
 The cake needs to be cooled completely before slicing, or else it may fall apart.

-• For a more pronounced orange flavor, make an orange glaze combining orange juice and confectioners’ sugar.
+• For a more pronounced orange flavor, make my favorite orange glaze by combining orange juice and confectioners’ sugar.

-• Make an orange bundt cake by baking the cake in an 8-inch bundt cake pan.
+• Orange bundt cake.
+Make an orange bundt cake by using an 8-inch bundt pan.
+You will need to increase the baking time by about 5 minutes.

 whole orange cake.